Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This OfficeJet Pro 9015 is packed with fabulous tech features at every level, like its Smart Tasks automation and voice-activated printing.
 You’ll get things done faster with this speedy printer designed for modern usage.

 The Smart App is extremely functional when it comes to accessing files from your most-used programs and cloud services, like Quickbooks and Google Drive.
 You can create shortcuts in the app to make printing more efficient.
-Its four ink cartridges can produce 4800 x 1200 dpi color resolution documents and photos.
+Its four ink cartridges can produce 4800 x 1200 dpi color-resolution documents and photos.
 If you print mostly in monochrome, HP’s high-yield cartridges offer the best value for running costs.
 For a lot of color printing, the HP Instant Ink program is more efficient.
 Compare this printer to the best photo printer that uses Polaroid’s innovative ZINK Zero Ink method, meaning it doesn’t need ink cartridges.

 Award: BEST STARTER KIT

-The HP OfficeJet Pro 8035 is the best ink-efficient starter kit option, as it provides users with an extremely useful mobile app, HP software for your laptop, and an eight-month subscription to its HP Instant Ink program, which will yield you about 100 pages per month of color and black prints at no cost.
+The HP OfficeJet Pro 8035 is the best ink-efficient starter kit option, as it provides users with an extremely useful mobile app, HP software for their laptop, and an eight-month subscription to its HP Instant Ink program, which will yield about 100 pages per month of color and black prints at no cost.
 Setup is easy right from the box, with almost instantaneously Wi-Fi connecting.

 The unit uses four cartridges applied with HP Thermal Inkjet printing technology with a 1.2 GHz processing speed that enables you to print up to 29 ppm.
 It also allows you to scan, copy, and fax documents quickly and easily.
 HP’s intuitive, energy-efficient design and included software offer the best starter package with low running costs.
 And for quality printing, it is important to invest in the best printer paper on the market.